Kalapodi

-Kalapodi (Καλαπόδι) is a modern Greek village in the Lokroi municipality, Phthiotis, Central Greece.
+Kalapodi (Καλαπόδι) is a village in the Lokroi municipality, Phthiotis, Central Greece.
 Lokroi straddles the pass leading over the low mountains between the Bay of Atalantis in the Gulf of Euboea to the plains of Boeotia north of Lake Copais.
 The road is often termed the Atalanti-Livadeia.
-The community of Atalanti, the chief deme of Lokroi, overlooks the Bay of Atalantis, while Livadeia is the current capital of Voiotia.
+The community of Atalanti, the chief deme of Lokroi, overlooks the Bay of Atalantis, while Livadeia is the current capital of Boeotia.

 Geography

 Kalapodi is situated on the flank of the pass at the top in rolling upland.
 Mount Parnassus is visible to the southeast.
 On the west is Karagkiozis-Asprogies Wildlife Refuge, and on the west at a further distance Svarnias Wildlife Refuge, both mountainous.
 A subsidiary road connects Zeli, a mountain village, part of Kalapodi, on the north.

 The pass is sometimes called in English "the Valley of Kalapodi."
 On the east, just before the village, it branches to another pass, "the Valley of Exarchos," named after the municipality of Exarchus, on its eastern flank.
 Exarchus is of the same magnitude as Kalapodi, but a little larger.
 The road through the valley is the Atalanti-Orchomenus, which turns more sharply to the south to enter the plains of Boeotia more to the east, closer to the old capital of Thebes.
 Its starting point on the Atalanti-Livadeia road is and always has been a strategic intersection.

 Kalapodi supports a population of several hundred persons, a few churches, a doctor, clinic, police station, kindergarten, primary school and facilities for travellers and tourists.
 Apart from these facilities the economic context is primarily agricultural.

 In ancient times the crossroads were the geopolitical center of the classical city-state of Phocis.
 The state was formed there at Hyampolis under the auspices of Artemis.
 It remained the capital.
 In the vicinity also was Abae, the seat of an oracle of Apollo.
 It was easily accessed from the north.
 Delphi was blocked on the north by Mount Parnassus.